 We are dedicated to raising awareness of rabbits as house pets, to the care and shelter of abandoned and neglected rabbits, and to education regarding the problems of rabbit breeding, selling and their care.

 We love volunteers!
-Please check out the volunteer opportunities on our website and you can also submit the online volunteer application form on our website (www.vrra.org).
+We need foster homes!
+Please check out our volunteer and fostering opportunities on our website and you can also submit the online application form on our website (www.vrra.org).

 Why? – Why a charity for rabbits?
 While there are many groups who shelter and care for dogs and cats rabbits are often forgotten.
 The need is great.
 Rabbits are largely misunderstood and neglected, most of the time due to ignorance rather than intention.